dubeyji0110/Timer-with-history-API/README.md

 # Getting Started with Timer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-TODO Web App developed by [Devansh Dubey](https://github.com/dubyeji0110) using ReactJS and NodeJS at backend.
+Timer App developed by [Devansh Dubey](https://github.com/dubyeji0110) using ReactJS and NodeJS at backend.

 ## Available Scripts